kirkemmons/high-peaks-client/README.md

 ### Unsolved Problems

-Would like to add a profile drop down menu in a navigation bar that includes the change password and sign out option.
+Would like to add a navigation bar at the top of the screeen that includes the change password and sign out option.

 ## Images